sarsky/Mozzie/docs/source/PixhawkSetup.rst

 ..
 Note::
-  Further information for configuring the Mozzie before flight can be found in the "Flying the Mozzie" section.
+  Further information for configuring the Mozzie before flight can be found in the "Flying the Mozzie" section, which includes RC calibration and PXH configuration checks.